Five Important Tips to Keep Pets Safe During Holiday Festivities

 Tip 4: Beware of insect repellent

 Use extreme caution while using insect repellents around pets.
 In Houston, mosquitos and other pests can be a nuisance.
-However, never apply insect repellent products to your pet that are not labeled specifically for use on animals.
+This can lead some homeowners to use insect repellant around their pets, but this can be dangerous.
+It would be much better if homeowners considered contacting a company like Economy Exterminators to deal with the problem instead.
+They may have some different products that can remove these pests quickly, without harming your pets.
+Never apply insect repellent products to your pet that are not labeled specifically for use on animals, try to remove the pests instead.
 Also ensure that citronella candles, insect coils and oil products are out of reach of pets.
 Ingestion can upset their stomachs or even cause central nervous system issues.

 Tip 5: Keep an eye on your pets at all times